 However, many decisions have intended and unintended consequences.
 Many choices have ethical or moral implications.
 So, all our decision-making needs to involve discretion.
 For instance, when deciding which vegetable to eat would generally be a neutral choice.
 That is, as long as the decision does not have a harmful outcome.

 But, if you steal a vegetable, this has a harmful effect.
 Stealing harms the person who owns the vegetables.
 Theft is not a choice without negative ethical consequences.
-On the other hand, if you take vegetables from your garden, then the decision is likely neutral, maybe even favorable.
+On the other hand, if you take vegetables from your garden, the decision is likely neutral, maybe even favorable.
 We need to recognize that our choices have a range of consequences, from neutral and benign to harmful and destructive.

 Negative Bias and Prejudice

 On the surface, Prejudice (2) appears similar to the concept of choice.
 It’s a decision between several options.
 However, decisions made with underlying negative prejudice result in harmful outcomes which may not be immediately apparent.
 The underlying prejudice creates a negative impact.
 It takes on several forms of discrimination, such as gender, ethnic, and racial bias.
 It could also incite physical harm and justify violence.

 “The so-called Christian nations are the most enlightened and progressive … but in spite of their religion, not because of it.
 The Church has opposed every innovation and discovery from the day of Galileo down to our own time when the use of anesthetic in childbirth was regarded as a sin because it avoided the biblical curse pronounced against Eve.
 And every step in astronomy and geology ever taken has been opposed by bigotry and superstition.
 The Greeks surpassed us in artistic culture and in architecture five hundred years before Christian religion was born.” ― Mark Twain